vt-le/astnet/README.md

 # ASTNet: Attention-based Residual Autoencoder for Video Anomaly Detection

-This is the official code for **Attention-based Residual Autoencoder for Video Anomaly Detection**.
+This is the official implementation of **Attention-based Residual Autoencoder for Video Anomaly Detection**.

 ### [Project](https://vt-le.github.io/astnet/) | [Video](https://youtu.be/XOzXwKVKX-Y) | [Paper](#)